 The age-old advice to writers that they should “show, don’t tell” their story is so common that it’s a cliché.
 However, like many cliches, the recommendation is true.
 All writers need to show not tell because storytelling is about capturing a reader’s imagination.
 Readers want to be entertained and immersed in the world of the book.
 The only way for that to happen is if the writer creates an experience that feels real.
-In Part 1 of this Show, Don’t Tell series, I’ll share the definition of showing versus telling, provide examples, and warn you about why telling is bad.
-Next week, we’ll look at how to spot this common mistake in your own work and fix it.
+In this Show, Don’t Tell article, I’ll share the definition of showing versus telling, provide examples, and warn you about why telling is bad.
+We’ll also look at how to spot this common mistake in your own work and fix it.

 Defining Show, Don’t Tell